Yvonne M. Spicer

 Dr. Yvonne Michelle Spicer (born June 30, 1962) is an American educator, democratic politician, and a former mayor from Framingham, Massachusetts.
-She was inaugurated on January 1, 2018, becoming the first African-American woman to be popularly elected mayor in Massachusetts, and served until January 1, 2022.
+She was inaugurated on January 1, 2018, becoming the first African-American woman to be popularly elected mayor in Massachusetts, and served until she lost reelection in January 1, 2022 to Republican Charles Sisitsky.
 She was previously the Vice President for Advocacy and Educational Partnerships at the Museum of Science in Boston, Massachusetts.